 No distant metastasis (cancer has not spread to other parts of the body)

 Distant metastasis (cancer has spread to distant parts of the body)

 Because each cancer type has its own classification system, letters and numbers do not always mean the same thing for every kind of cancer.
 Once the T, N, and M are determined, they are combined and an overall stage of 0, I, II, III, IV is assigned.
 Sometimes these stages are subdivided as well, using letters such as IIIA and IIIB.

 In some cancer types, non-anatomic factors are required for assigning the anatomic stage/prognostic group.
 These are clearly defined in each chapter of the AJCC Cancer Staging Manual (e.g., PSA and Grade Group in Prostate).
 These factors are collected separately from T, N, and M, which remain purely anatomic and are used to assign stage groups.

 Where non-anatomic factors are used in groupings, there is a definition of the groupings provided for cases where the non-anatomic factor is not available (X) or where it is desired to assign a group ignoring the non-anatomic factor.

 Stage I cancers are the least advanced and often have a better prognosis.
 Higher stage cancers are often more advanced but in many cases can still be treated successfully.

 The formal stage of a cancer does not change over time, even if the cancer progresses.
 A cancer that returns or spreads is still referred to by the stage it was given when it first diagnosed.
 In certain cases, after a period of remission a doctor might restage the cancer, but this does not happen very often.
-If the cancer is restaged, the same process that was done when the cancer was first diagnosed will be repeated: exams, imaging tests, biopsies, and possibly surgery.
-The new stage will be recorded with a lower case "r" before the restaged designation.
+If the cancer is given a recurrence or retreatment stage, the same process that was done when the cancer was first diagnosed will be repeated: exams, imaging tests, biopsies, and possibly surgery.
+The new stage will be recorded with a lower case "r" before the recurrence or retreatment designation.